She-Ra and the Princesses of Power: Critical response

 final season "packed with big queer energy" while Digital Spy said that the kiss between Adora and Catra would change TV forever.
 Three reviewers for Autostraddle called the final season a "literally perfect season of television."
 Tracy Brown of the Los Angeles Times said that the show lets all kids, especially those who are queer, realize that "being honest about their feelings can make them a hero is as exciting as it is important."
 Emmet Asher-Perrin on Tor.com, in their review, argued that Catra has an inferiority complex like Loki in the Marvel Cinematic Universe films and the current incarnation of The Master in the Doctor Who series.
 A.H.
 Starlyng of the LA Times said that the show's final season is the best in the show, including a redemption arc for Catra, with Adora trying to help Catra become a better person.

 Awards and nominations

 Legacy and influence

 When talking with Entertainment Weekly in May 2020, Stevenson said that he hoped that She-Ra would continue to pave the way, saying he hoped it will be easier to have "romances and relationships that are constant throughout the show" without it taking suspense out of the show itself.
 In a New York Times profile on July 21, 2020, climate activist Jamie Margolin said she watched all five seasons of the show over a three-day period, telling the interview, "I was like, I hate the real world.
 I want to live on Etheria".

+Scholars have approached the series with different perspectives.
+Paul Thomas argued the series is monomythic and deploys this, while "queering normative understandings of heroic gender and sexuality," and providing an example for writers wanting to rehabilitate Joseph Campbell's monomyth for the "increasingly queer, feminist, and intersectional world".
+Diana Burgos argued that the series, like The Legend of Korra and Sailor Moon, provides a roadmap to audiences which are navigating through the "coded systems of gender and sexuality that poison their narratives."
+Burgos further stated that these three series urge audiences to claim their agency within "our collective unconscious and the liminal digital spaces of our social networks."
+Others noted that the series proved that LGBTQ representation "does not have to be direct or in your face", and that the series is a manifestation of "queer seriality" in streaming media.